 Intermediate Licence

-Now that you have your amateur radio licence and have gained experience operating, it may be time for you to move on to an Intermediate Licence
+Now that you have your amateur radio licence and have gained experience operating, it may be time for you to move on to an Intermediate licence.

-The Intermediate Licence carries with it more privileges and also more responsibilities on you as a radio amateur.
+The Intermediate licence carries with it more privileges and also more responsibilities on you as a radio amateur.

 The course

 It’s not necessary to take a course to sit the Intermediate exam, but we would strongly recommend doing so.
+A list of online courses can be found on our Online Training Resources page.

 You can also use our Course and Exam Finder to find a club that will provide the Intermediate course near you.
 Please check with your local club to find out what training and support they can offer, before and after the exam.

-It aims to teach many of the fundamentals of radio in a stimulating way, building on the experience you have gained as a Foundation Licence holder.
+Understandably, the Intermediate course is longer and more challenging than the Foundation.
+It aims to teach many of the fundamentals of radio in a stimulating way, building on the experience you have gained as a Foundation licence holder.
+You will need to have passed your Foundation exam before sitting your Intermediate exam.

 The exam